 Time management, professional behaviours, expenses management, staff who know what they are doing, when they are expected to do it and how that all impacts the bottom line of your business creates an overall efficiency in business.
 If high productivity, low absence levels, high retention, minimal errors, great customer service etc are important to you then the paperwork all helps with this.
 It often creates a fantastic framework within which managers can manage so that they can deliver what the business needs.

-• An uplift in the number of grievances raised or tribunal claims brought.
-Is it the tone of the paperwork that is escalating conflict?
+- An uplift in the number of grievances raised or tribunal claims brought.
+Is it the tone of the paperwork that is escalating the conflict?
 Perhaps a lack of paperwork is creating some of the conflict and dissatisfaction?
 Look for themes and see if you can find the root cause.

-• If you haven’t reviewed your letters, documents, policies, procedures etc. for a year or more are you being a bit complacent?
-Not only does the law change from time to time but how you need to manage your staff also changes – different market expectation, tighter recruitment market, removal of tribunal fees, new business ownership etc. All these things should drive you to regularly review your paperwork to make sure it continues to be fit for purpose.
-(Jaluch can support with an audit or full review/redrafting of docs and can turn it all around in just 2 weeks).
+- If you haven’t reviewed your letters, documents, policies, procedures etc. for a year or more, are you being a bit complacent?
+Not only does the law change from time to time, but how you need to manage your staff also changes – different market expectations, tighter recruitment market, removal of tribunal fees, new business ownership etc. All these things should drive you to regularly review your paperwork to make sure it continues to be fit for purpose.

-You might be interested in a few of our other HR Blasts, you can read them here and sign up to our mailing list to receive future updates.
-Our most popular blasts are on dismissing short service employees and five fair reasons for dismissal.
+You might be interested in a few of our other HR Blasts.
+You can read them here and sign up to our mailing list to receive future updates.

 Small enough to care, large enough to support!
 If you are securing your business for the future by making some redundancies across the coming months, Jaluch is able to provide resource to support with creating the paperwork, training staff (employee forum) representatives, holding consultation meetings, note takers in meetings, holding appeals, investigating grievances raised and of course with outplacement training such as with CV writing and interview skills for those selected to leave the business.
 We offer a professional, personal and friendly service which we like to think makes all the difference during difficult times.